-

 Dr. Jerrode Marsh is the Executive Director of CMC, the Director of Music at Saint Paul Lutheran High School, and the Artistic Director and Conductor of the Sedalia Symphony Orchestra.
 She holds a B.M. in Piano Performance from Portland State University and a Master and Doctorate in Piano Performance from UT Austin, with an emphasis on Chamber Music and Accompanying.
 She moved to Concordia in the fall of 2015 from Frankfurt, Germany, where she lived and worked the prior two decades as a professional musician, performing extensively as a piano soloist, collaborative artist, and conductor throughout Europe.
-She also worked as a Parish Music Director at an English-speaking Lutheran Church in Frankfurt..
-While living in Europe, she collaborated with many international singers and instrumentalists, she collaborated in special projects with the Frankfurt Opera, and she was actively involved in performing and organizing many benefit concerts.
-She founded the Trinity International Concert Choir, a large concert choir that performed major choral works with orchestra.
+She also worked as a Parish Music Director at an English-speaking Lutheran Church in Frankfurt.
+While living in Europe, she collaborated with many international singers and instrumentalists, played in special projects with the Frankfurt Opera, and she was actively involved in performing and organizing many benefit concerts.
+She founded the Trinity International Concert Choir, e.V., a large concert choir that performs major choral works with orchestra.

-• DR. GARY MOEGE, Guitar Ensemble, Guitar, Horn, Trumpet.
+DR. GARY MOEGE, Guitar Ensemble, Guitar, Horn, Trumpet.
 Beginning Violin/Viola

 A former member of the U.S. Air Force Academy Band, Gary Moege from Warrensburg, MO, is originally from eastern Kansas.
 He earned bachelors and masters degrees from Emporia State University; and a Doctor of Musical Arts degree from the University of Oklahoma.
 From 1981-2017, he was a professor of music at the University of Central Missouri, where he taught horn, classical guitar, and music history.
 In addition to currently serving as principal horn with the Sedalia Symphony; he has performed with the St. Joseph Symphony, the Springfield Symphony, and the Topeka Symphony.